Using the DB2 ODBC driver with unixODBC

 db2cli.ini is a text file, which is located in the cfg subdirectory of the DB2 ODBC driver distribution.
 A sample db2cli.ini file is provided (which may have to be renamed from db2cli.ini.sample to db2cli.ini) to get you started.

 There is one section within db2cli.ini for each data source.
 Each section begins with the name of the data source name between square brackets.
-This section header is followed by a set of CLI/ODBC configuration keyword value pairs.
+This section header is followed by a set of CLI/ODBC configuration keyword-value pairs.
 Certain keywords can be added to a COMMON section, which has the section header [COMMON].
 Keywords in the COMMON section affect all database connections.
 For example, you enable DB2 CLI/ODBC tracing by setting keywords in the COMMON section.

 This example data source connects to a database named SAMPLE that is served by a DB2 instance on a machine named my-db2-machine.
 The data source makes a TCP/IP connection to a DB2 instance that is listening on port 50000. my-OS-user and my-OS-password are a valid operating system user name and password for the machine on which the DB2 instance is running.
-(If you are using the DB2 Data Server Driver for ODBC and CLI, you can omit the Protocol attribute.
-If you are using this driver and your DB2 instance is listening on the default port, 50000, you can omit the Port attribute.)
+(If you're using the DB2 Data Server Driver for ODBC and CLI, you can omit the Protocol attribute.
+If you're using this driver and your DB2 instance is listening on the default port, 50000, you can omit the Port attribute.)

 ; db2cli.ini data source